HALO Urban Regeneration Co

 “The Multi-award winning and low carbon HALO Enterprise and Innovation Centre is a world class facility here in Kilmarnock that is creating employment, enterprise and driving economic growth built upon community values.
 Join us in creating Tomorrow’s World for our children’s children.”

 Marie Macklin CBE

 Scottish Property Awards 2022

 Herald Property Awards 2021

 lasting economic and social benefits for kilmarnock

-This proposal represents an exciting new identity for the local area and the town in general; an identity based on innovation, education and a sense of community-focused place where people can work, live, learn and play.
+Future phases of the masterplan will consist of a series of live/work units, a leisure facility, nursery, and over 200 houses along with the required infrastructure and landscaping, all of which will provide an exciting new identity for the site and the town in general; an identity based on innovation, education and a sense of community-focused place where people can work, live, learn and play.

 The main elements include:

 • Approach: The location of the main entrance on the south side of the building, at the lowest point of the site, allows for ease of access.
 The south facade is recessed at lower and upper ground levels to create an engaging and atmospheric entrance area which is overlooked by a sheltered external terrace at upper ground level.

 •Integration with site topography: The building sits within the sloping topography, embracing the existing site contours and embedding the building within its natural surroundings.
 Although the main entrance is at lower ground floor, there are also access points on the upper ground level to allow for ease of access from all sides, which will also help integrate the building with future phases of the masterplan.
 An external staircase provides access up through the site whilst also forming part of the landscaping to the east of the building.